 Board of Trustees

-The trustees have legal responsibility to ensure Royal Voluntary Service resources are properly managed and are used only for the legal purposes of the charity.
+The trustees have legal responsibility for ensuring Royal Voluntary Service resources are properly managed and are used only for the legal purposes of the charity.

 The Board of Trustees has a maximum membership of 12.
 Each trustee can serve for a maximum of two terms of three years.

-The Board of Trustees is supported by four sub-committees:
+The Board of Trustees is supported by three sub-committees:

 Audit & Risk

-The Audit and Risk Committee meets to consider reports from both external and internal auditors regarding the internal financial control systems, risk management processes, financial reporting and the annual financial statements.
+The Audit and Risk Committee meets to consider reports from both external and internal auditors regarding the charity's internal financial control systems, risk management processes, financial reporting and the annual financial statements.
 It also considers the charity's risk register and horizon risks.

-The Finance and Investment Committee meets to consider and make recommendations on financial budgets, forecasts and performance.
+The Investment and Finance Committee meets to consider and make recommendations on financial budgets, forecasts and performance.
 It also scrutinises the business cases for the charity's proposed project investments and oversees the performance of the Royal Voluntary Service investment portfolio.

-Our Remuneration Committee is constituted by three of our trustees and acts in accordance with its own terms of reference to consider, amongst other things, setting remuneration for the Chief Executive and the Executive Directors.
-Whilst the Remuneration Committee has power to make recommendation on proposed remuneration it is the Trustees who retain responsibility for setting and approving remuneration in accordance with the charity's governing document.
-Before making a recommendation to the Trustees the Remuneration Committee considers a wide variety of factors when making a recommendation regarding pay and remuneration.
+Our People and Remuneration Committee is constituted by three of our trustees and acts in accordance with its own terms of reference to consider, amongst other things, setting remuneration for the Chief Executive.
+It also considers and recommends to the Board of Trustees the charity's pay policy and remuneration strategy.
+The People and Remuneration Committee considers a wide variety of factors when making a recommendation regarding pay and remuneration.
 This may include:

-- the demands of the charity’s business plan and strategic direction from time to time;
+- the demands of the charity’s strategic direction

-- the importance to the charity of achieving its aims in line with the charity’s values, the needs of its beneficiaries and it’s volunteers;
+- the importance to the charity of achieving its aims in line with the charity’s values, the needs of its clients, participants and it’s volunteers

 - the need to balance the charity’s ability to pay any proposed remuneration with the need to deliver its charitable objectives and to develop the charity for future success.

-It may also take into account external independent reference works and remuneration details published by other organisations from which comparable information may be drawn in reaching a conclusion on what might represent a fair and reasonable remuneration package.
+It may also take into account external independent reference works and remuneration details published by other organisations from which comparable information may be drawn.

 |Pension as % of pay